LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Experimental Setup and Implementation Details

 \subsection{Data Preparation}

-\textbf{Feature Extraction.} In our approach to sound source localization, we utilize two key acoustic features: Mel-Frequency Cepstral Coefficients (MFCC) and Generalized Cross Correlation (GCC).
-We extract these features from the raw audio data using a 1024-point Fast Fourier Transform (FFT) with a 40 ms window length and a 20 ms hop length at sampling rates of 24 kHz and 44.1 kHz.
-MFCC, calculated from 64 Mel bands, captures magnitude-based audio information, while GCC represents the relative time difference and phase between audio channels, crucial for determining the spatial origin of sound.
-We chose these features because MFCC provides important spectral details for distinguishing sound sources, while GCC captures spatial timing differences, enabling accurate localization.
-After truncating the GCC sequences to match the length of the Mel bins, we combine the two features into a feature matrix, $\Tilde{F}$, which serves as input to deep learning pipeline for robust sound source localization.
-Integrating MFCC and GCC features enhances the network's ability to accurately localize sound sources in complex acoustic environments.
+\textbf{Feature Extraction.} We extract two key acoustic features: Mel-Frequency Cepstral Coefficients (MFCC) and Generalized Cross-Correlation (GCC) from raw audio using a 1024-point FFT with a 40 ms window and 20 ms hop length at 24 kHz and 44.1 kHz.
+MFCC captures magnitude-based audio information, while GCC captures time differences and phase shifts between channels, crucial for spatial localization.
+These features are combined into a matrix, $\tilde{F}$, which is input to the DNN-SSL pipeline.

-\textbf{Missing Channel Perturbation} To prepare data with missing microphone channels, we randomly select $m \leq \frac{n}{2}$ channels from a total of $n$ microphones, where $m$ represents the number of malfunctioning or missing channels.
-For each Missing Data Percentage (MDP), we replace $p\%$ of the original audio with Gaussian noise, characterized by a mean of 0 and a standard deviation of 1.
-This noise simulates signal distortion or degraded microphone output.
-In addition, we simulate channel failures by randomly dropping entire channels for certain time frames (100\% MDP), effectively mimicking intermittent outages where all microphones temporarily stop recording.
+\textbf{Missing Channel Perturbation} To simulate missing channels, we randomly select $m \leq \frac{n}{2}$ channels from $n$ microphones, where $m$ represents the missing channels.
+For each Missing Data Percentage (MDP), we replace $p\%$ of the audio with Gaussian noise (mean = 0, std = 1).
+We also simulate channel failures by randomly dropping entire channels for specific timeframes (100\% MDP).
+These perturbations enable the model to handle real-world scenarios of microphone failure or signal distortion.

-These perturbation techniques, including the introduction of Gaussian noise and random channel drops, ensure the model can handle real-world scenarios where microphone channels may fail or capture distorted signals.